umbraco/Umbraco.Headless.Backoffice.Bridge/docs/enums/components_image.ImageDisplayMode.md

 • **Cover**

-Renders a `div` with the image as the backgroun.
+Renders a `div` with the image as the background.

 #### Defined in